 - 18 For design and build procurement there are three main types of contract: - Package deal or turnkey contract where the client settles on a complete package, usually to some standard specification from a commercial firm.
 Such arrangements sometimes result in a specially drafted contract, but they will usually be based on the provider's standard terms. - Design and build contracts where project documents will be written with the contractor's design obligations relating to the whole of the works in mind.
 These contracts differ fundamentally from traditional 'work and materials' contracts in that they expressly provide for contractor's design obligations.
-The wording used in contracts which require a material level of design input from the contractor is often the same as in those which are used for a 'develop and construct' approach. - Contractor's design for specific elements only Strictly, these are not design and build contracts, but traditional 'work and materials' contracts which include for limited design provision relating to an identified portion of the work.
+The wording used in contracts which require a material level of design input from the contractor is often the same as in those which are used for a 'develop and construct' approach.
+Design and build contracts are frequently lump sum but they are also procured on a target cost basis. - Contractor's design for specific elements only Strictly, these are not design and build contracts, but traditional 'work and materials' contracts which include for limited design provision relating to an identified portion of the work.